BestTimesToVisit.com Logo

 transport

-Get an Oslo Pass for unlimited public transport and free entry to many museums.
-It's a fantastic way to save money if you plan on exploring the city's attractions and using the trams and buses frequently.
+Get an Oslo Pass for public transport and museum entry.
+It's a fantastic deal if you plan on using the trams, buses, and ferries frequently, and visiting several museums like the Viking Ship Museum or the Munch Museum.
 You can buy it for 24, 48, or 72 hours.

 money

 Embrace card payments everywhere; cash is rarely used in Oslo.
-Even small purchases at local markets or kiosks are typically paid with a credit or debit card, so make sure yours works internationally.
-Some places might even prefer it!
+Even small purchases at local markets or street vendors are typically done via card or mobile payment apps.
+It's good to have a credit card with no foreign transaction fees.

 food